-The District invested in the Colorado Local Government Liquid Asset Trust (COLOTRUST) (the Trust); an investment vehicle established for local government entities in Colorado to pool surplus funds.
+The District invested in the Colorado Local Government Liquid Asset Trust (COLOTRUST) (the Trust), an investment vehicle established for local government entities in Colorado to pool surplus funds.
 The State Securities Commissioner administers and enforces all state statutes governing the Trust.
-The Trust currently offers three portfolios - COLOTRUST PRIME, COLOTRUST PLUS+, AND COLOTRUST EDGE.
+The Trust currently offers three portfolios - COLOTRUST PRIME, COLOTRUST PLUS+, and COLOTRUST EDGE.

-COLOTRUST PRIME and COLOTRUST PLUS+, which operate similarly to a money market fund, offer daily liquidity.
-Each share is equal in value to \$1.00.
+COLOTRUST PRIME and COLOTRUST PLUS+, which operate similarly to a money market fund and each share is equal in value to \$1.00, offer daily liquidity.
 Both portfolios may invest in U.S. Treasury securities and repurchase agreements collateralized by U.S. Treasury securities.
 COLOTRUST PLUS+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper, and any security allowed under CRS 24-75-601.

 COLOTRUST EDGE, a variable Net Asset Value (NAV) Local Government Investment Pool, offers weekly liquidity and is managed to approximate a \$10.00 transactional share price.
-COLOTRUST EDGE may invest in securities authorized by CRS-24-75-601, including U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain obligations of U.S. government agencies, highest rated commercial paper, and any security allowed under CRS-24-75-601.
+COLOTRUST EDGE may invest in securities authorized by CRS 24-75-601, including U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain obligations of U.S. government agencies, highest rated commercial paper, and any security allowed under CRS 24-75-601.

 A designated custodial bank serves as custodian for the Trust's portfolios pursuant to a custodian agreement.
 The custodian acts as safekeeping agent for the Trust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
 The custodian's internal records segregate investments owned by the Trust.
-COLOTRUST is rated AAAm by Standard & Poor's.
+COLOTRUST PRIME and COLOTRUST PLUS+ are rated AAAm by Standard & Poor's.
+COLOTRUST EDGE is rated AAAf/S1 by Fitch Ratings.
 COLOTRUST records its investments at fair value and the District records its investment in COLOTRUST at net asset value as determined by fair value.
 There are no unfunded commitments, the redemption frequency is daily or weekly, and there is no redemption notice period.